ManifestWebDesign/angular-gridster/README.md

 	pushing: true, // whether to push other items out of the way on move or resize
 	floating: true, // whether to automatically float items up so they stack (you can temporarily disable if you are adding unsorted items with ng-repeat)
 	swapping: false, // whether or not to have items of the same size switch places instead of pushing down if they are the same size
-	width: 'auto', // can be an integer or 'auto'. 'auto' scales gridster to be the full width of its containing element
+	width: 'auto', // can be an integer, 'match' or 'auto'. 'auto' scales gridster to be the full width of its containing element. 'match' requires the colWidth to be an integer and calculates the width accordingly
 	colWidth: 'auto', // can be an integer or 'auto'.  'auto' uses the pixel width of the element divided by 'columns'
 	rowHeight: 'match', // can be an integer or 'match'.
 Match uses the colWidth, giving you square widgets.
 	margins: [10, 10], // the pixel distance between each widget